Katy Jurado: Other relationships

-Early in her career in Hollywood, Jurado had affairs with film maker Budd Boetticher and actor Tyrone Power but her most famous relationship is the one she had with Marlon Brando.
+Early in her career in Hollywood, Jurado had affairs with film maker Budd Boetticher and actor Tyrone Power, but her most famous relationship was with Marlon Brando.
 Brando was smitten with Jurado after seeing her in High Noon.
 They met when Brando was in Mexico filming Viva Zapata!
 (1952).
-He was involved at the time with Movita Castaneda, and was having a parallel relationship with Rita Moreno.
+He was involved at the time with Movita Castaneda and was having a parallel relationship with Rita Moreno.
 Brando told Joseph L. Mankiewicz that he was attracted to "her enigmatic eyes, black as hell, pointing at you like fiery arrows".
 Jurado commented:

 Marlon called me one night for a date, and I accepted.
 I knew all about Movita.
 I knew he had a thing for Rita Moreno.
 Hell, it was just a date.
 I didn't plan to marry him.

 However, their first date became the beginning of an extended affair that lasted intermittently many years.
 In her maturity, Jurado affirmed that they maintained a "loving friendship", and that both even performed an Indian ritual in which they collected blood from their wrists.

-Jurado also had a romantic relationship with the Western novelist Louis L'Amour.
+Jurado also had a romantic relationship with Western novelist Louis L'Amour.
 She said: "I have love letters that he wrote me until the last day of his life.
 But we never match.
 Now I think I should have married that man."
 Jurado claimed to have been one of the people to find the body of Mexican actress Miroslava Stern after her suicide in 1955.
-According to Jurado, the picture that Stern had between her hands was of the Mexican comedian Cantinflas, but artistic manager Fanny Schatz exchanged the photo for one of the Spanish bullfighter Luis Miguel Dominguín.
+According to Jurado, the picture that Stern had between her hands was of Mexican comedian Cantinflas, but artistic manager Fanny Schatz exchanged the photo for one of Spanish bullfighter Luis Miguel Dominguín.